-Spending 24 hours in Muscat and looking for the perfect itinerary?
+Wondering what to do in Muscat in 24 hours and looking for the perfect itinerary?
 You’ve come to the right place!

 Muscat in Oman is a very charming capital city and quite unlike all the other major cities in the Gulf Region.
 Muscat isn’t flashy or fast-paced, but a Middle Eastern city that has very much held on to its traditional roots.